-- a recent letter or certificate from a medical professional, dated and on headed paper; this includes GPs, consultants, midwives and nurses as well as psychiatrists and other mental health practitioners; - an appointment letter, hospital discharge letter or other medical documentation, dated and on headed paper; - a letter from the student's employer, dated and on headed paper or an email from the student's employer, sent from the employer's email address; - for students running their own business, a letter, dated and on headed paper, from a business partner, solicitor or accountant or other independent evidence such as financial statements; - a police crime report; - a letter or other evidence from another professional service, such as the local council, domestic violence services, a family solicitor, etc; - a supporting letter from another University of York service such as the Open Door Team, Disability Services or Student Hub; - a written account from an independent third party from outside the University who directly witnessed the circumstances.
+- a recent letter or certificate from a medical professional, dated and on headed paper; this includes GPs, consultants, midwives and nurses as well as psychiatrists and other mental health practitioners; - an appointment letter, hospital discharge letter or other medical documentation, dated and on headed paper, or a screenshot from a patient app, that confirms a medical diagnosis, clinical investigation or referral; - a letter from the student's employer, dated and on headed paper or an email from the student's employer, sent from the employer's email address; - for students running their own business, a letter, dated and on headed paper, from a business partner, solicitor or accountant or other independent evidence such as financial statements; - a police crime report; - a letter or other evidence from another professional service, such as the local council, a charity or independent advisory service, a family solicitor, etc; - a supporting letter from another University of York service such as the Open Door Team, Disability Services or Student Hub; - a written account from an independent third party from outside the University who directly witnessed the circumstances.

-9.10 The following types of evidence carry less weight:
+7.10 The following types of evidence are less likely to be accepted:

-- a letter or certificate from a medical professional that simply repeats the student's own description of events and does not provide an independent assessment; - a letter or certificate from a complementary therapist; - written account from the student's family or friends who have directly witnessed the circumstances, or their impact on the student's wellbeing or ability to perform in assessment; - for students running their own business, their own statement about the situation.
+- a letter or certificate from a medical professional that simply repeats the student's own description of events and does not provide an independent assessment; - a medical appointment confirmation (for example email, or screenshot from a patient app) where the student has requested the appointment in question (i.e. the student requesting the appointment may not in itself be taken as evidence of a diagnosis); - a letter or certificate from a complementary therapist; - a written account from the student's family or friends who have directly witnessed the circumstances, or their impact on the student's wellbeing or ability to study;

+• for students running their own business, their own statement about the situation.

-9.11 The following types of evidence are unlikely to be accepted:
+7.11 The following types of evidence are unlikely to be accepted: